SEA-ME/SEA-ME-warm-up/Modules/Module00.md

 > Now you know what is IDE?
 Then let’s find out what is QT!

-> In the piscine, you should compile with qmake or CMake.
+> In the warm up, you should compile with qmake or CMake.
 So you should know it!
 But don't find it so deep.
 At this time, you need only what is QT and how to use it.

 <aside>
 💡 Install QT5.
 Only version 5 is allowed.